 - § The Partnership's net income reflects its 66% ownership interest in the subsidiaries that hold its operating assets.
 The 34% ownership interest retained by EPO in these operating subsidiaries is recorded as Parent interest and deducted in determining the Partnership's net income.
-The net income of Duncan Energy Partners Predecessor reflects EPO's previous 100% ownership of these subsidiaries. - § The fees Mont Belvieu Caverns charges EPO for underground storage services increased as a result of new agreements executed in connection with our initial public offering; - § Storage well measurement gains and losses relating to the Mont Belvieu Caverns' facility are now retained by EPO; - § Mont Belvieu Caverns now makes a special allocation of operational measurement gains and losses to EPO; - § The transportation revenues recorded by Lou-Tex Propylene and Sabine Propylene decreased following our initial public offering due to the assignment of certain exchange agreements to us by EPO; - § The Partnership did not have any debt obligations prior to February 5, 2007 when it borrowed \$200.0 million under its revolving credit facility.
+The net income of Duncan Energy Partners Predecessor reflects EPO's previous 100% ownership of these subsidiaries. - § The fees Mont Belvieu Caverns charges EPO for underground storage services increased to market rates as a result of new agreements executed in connection with our initial public offering; - § Storage well measurement gains and losses relating to the Mont Belvieu Caverns' facility are now retained by EPO; - § Mont Belvieu Caverns makes a special allocation of its operational measurement gains and losses to EPO, which results in such gains and losses not impacting the net income or loss of Mont Belvieu Caverns.
+However, operational measurement gains and losses continue to be a component of gross operating margin; - § The transportation revenues recorded by Lou-Tex Propylene and Sabine Propylene decreased following our initial public offering due to the assignment of certain exchange agreements to us by EPO; - § The Partnership did not have any debt obligations prior to February 5, 2007 when it borrowed \$200.0 million under its revolving credit facility.
 Duncan Energy Partners Predecessor did not have any debt obligations; and